supermarsx/patcherjs/readme.md

 #### Running tests

-Run the Jest suite with the provided npm script.
-It builds the TypeScript sources and then executes Jest.
+You can execute the project's test suite using the bundled Jest runner.
+The `test` script compiles the TypeScript sources and then launches Jest.
+From the repository root simply run:

 ```sh
 npm test
 ```